 Many events related to energy take place across the University of Oxford every term.
 For the excellent events organised by Oxford student see also Oxford Energy Society.

-Speaker Deborah Greaves: Update on development of the new Offshore Renewable Energy Supergen programme
+Update on development of the new Offshore Renewable Energy Supergen programme (re-schedule from 16 October 2018)

 The presentation will introduce the development of the new Offshore Renewable Energy Supergen hub and describe the process and results of the engagement and consultation work carried out to design the new programme, together with an update on the status of the new Supergen hub.